DarkenLight/Bastille-servarr/README.md

 10. Add This two lines
 - allow.mlock;
 - allow.raw_sockets;
-  > allow_raw_sockets is helpful for troubleshooting (e.g. ping, traceroute) but is not a requirement.
+  > This is helpful for troubleshooting (e.g. ping, traceroute) but is not a requirement.
 11. Click Save

 12. Restart the jail.